CoronaVirus (COVID -19) Policy

-No adults except staff will be permitted on the premises.
-Parents will be required to drop their child at the door, there will be a hand washing station for children to wash hands before entering.
 We ask parents to observe a strict 2 metre gap between other parents while waiting outside.
 We will operate a one way system; therefore dropping off and queueing down the alley and leaving by their stairs, thus avoiding crowding in the car park.
 This will reduce contact with others.
 This will be the same when collecting.
-Children will be given an allotted time for drop off and collection to avoid mass gatherings.
-If a parent does need to come into the premises, eg; to collect a sick child, only one adult will be permitted inside.
-Children will wash their hands before leaving.
+If a parent does need to come into the premises, eg; to collect a sick child or to settle a new child, only one adult will be permitted inside and will be required to wear a mask.

 Please do not bring any items to pre-school from home.

 It is advisable for staff and children to change their clothing as soon as they get home and wash them immediately.

 As we have shared outdoor spaces, from September 2020 we have access to the garden only.
 We endeavour to use the playground when it is safe to do so.
 Whilst indoors, we will have windows open to ensure ventilation.